rishirizz/basicapp/README.md

  The app changes its widgets/UI according to the viewports.
 You can refer to the screenshots folder for the same.

  /*
- NOTE: THIS IS A RUDIMENTARY APP JUST FOR SHOWING DATA FETCHED FROM THE INTERNET.
-THE UI AND OTHER THINGS ARE NOT PRECISE.
+ NOTE: THIS IS A RUDIMENTARY APP JUST FOR SHOWING THE DATA FETCHED FROM THE INTERNET.
+THE UI AND OTHER THINGS ARE NOT ACCURATE.
  */